Top 10 Unique Omaha Attractions

 Go for fried dough.

 The Donut Shop is a local hot spot for a late-night donut and coffee.
 Closed on the weekends, this unique café is open from 6 p.m. to 10 a.m. and features fifty-cent donuts!

 Take a trip to Berlin.

-The Molecule Man is a 50-foot tall sculpture s identical to a sculpture in Berlin but half the size.
-The great piece of art is made from aluminum plates that are punched with holes in order to represent a molecular structure.
-Artist Jonathon Borofsky said that he wanted to depict the science that humans seem like solid structures, but really are molecular structures composed of water and air.
-You definitely don’t want to skip this on the list of things to see in Omaha.
+The Molecule Man is a 50-foot tall sculpture mimicking a sculpture in Berlin but half the size.
+The great piece of art is made from aluminum plates that are punched with holes to represent a molecular structure.
+Artist Jonathon Borofsky said that he wanted to depict the science that humans seem like solid structures but are molecular structures composed of water and air.
+You definitely don’t want to skip this on the list of Omaha attractions.

 Experience the “mooning” tradition.